jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: Wow.

 A: And you need those.
-You see those little children with the big tummies? [unintelligible] because all they're eating is all this carbs.
+You see those little children with the big tummies?
+It's because all they're eating is all this carbs.
 And carbs aren't good for a human diet.
 So what happens is the tapeworms, they're eating all of this.
 Of course, the medical profession says, oh, the tapeworms are eating the food so you're not getting it.
 Well, fuck, get them off of the carbohydrates and feed them some dairy and meat, and then you'll see the change.

 Q: Why do they have it over there and we don't have it here?